philwiffen/philwiffen.github.io/_posts/2021-12-14-content-portfolio.md

 ## Overview

-A unordered list of external-facing content created in previous roles
+An unordered list of external-facing content created in previous roles

 ### Blog post: The Secret Citrix Sysadmins